3 Dirty Little Secrets Your PPC Ad Agency Won't Tell You

 Say you bring PPC ad management in-house or move to another agency.
 If your Google AdWords campaigns are all managed under this other account, you'll have to start from scratch--losing all the insights and reputation you've built along the way.

 This is more than just inconvenient.
 For example, over time, your PPC performance generates a quality score.
 Search engines use this score to determine the significance and relevance of your ad's copy, keywords, and click-through page.
 The higher the score, the better the ad placement.

 Starting over means building your quality score from scratch, which usually translates into paying more, but getting worse placement.

 Ensure that your PPC ad agency manages your Google AdWords account through a separate, dedicated account--and gives you full access.

 Choosing a PPC Agency?
 Ask These 9 Questions First.

-- What's your strategy for ad optimization?
-How do we make sure that we're using the best ad copy, images, etc?
+What's your strategy for ad optimization?
+How do we ensure we're using the best ad copy, images, etc.?